ufechner7/KiteModels.jl/docs/src/examples.md

  602.793488771366
  605.3855398009119
 ```
-The force increases when going upwards because the kite not only experiances the winch force, but in addition the weight of the tether.
+The force increases when going upwards because the kite not only experiences the winch force but in addition the weight of the tether.

-Print the lift and drag forces of the kite (in Newton) and the lift over drag ratio:
+Print the lift and drag forces of the kite (in Newton) and the lift-over-drag ratio:
 ```julia
 julia> lift, drag = lift_drag(kps)
 (730.5877517655691, 157.36420900755007)